oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 > * Replace BaseType with CoreType throughout
 > * Replace Package with Schema as the top-level JADN type
 > * Replace `info` / `Information` with `meta` / `Metadata` in JADN schema packages
+> * Updates Type and Field Options for greater flexibility and improved alignment with JSON and XML schema terminology
+> * Incorporates Type Options to support the use of inheritance concepts in developing information models
 >
 > The text and figures in this CN use the JADN v2.0 terminology; this does not
 > reflect alteration of the underlying concepts.